 Q25.
 Can I visit Pangong Tso from Manali?

-It will leave you tired and alleviate the chances of getting stuck with AMS badly with an already un-acclimatized body.
+It will leave you tired and increase the chances of getting hit with AMS badly with an already un-acclimatized body.
 Any major medical help required will only be available in Leh.

 Pangong Tso is an inner line region in Ladakh.
-It requires you to have an Inner Line Permit to travel to it, which can be stamped or authorized in Leh only after paying the required fees for them.
+It requires you to have an Inner Line Permit to travel to it.
+You can now apply for permits online, but the permit still needs to be verified at check-posts in Leh.

-Finally, you will need a Leh based taxi to travel to Pangong Tso as outside Leh rented taxis or self-drive cars are not allowed for sightseeing in Ladakh.
+Finally, you will need a Leh based taxi to travel to Pangong Tso as outside-Leh rented taxis or self-drive cars are not allowed for sightseeing in Ladakh.
 Similarly, you cannot take an outside rented bike to Pangong Tso as well.
+For reliable Ladakh taxi contacts and rates, check my detailed list.

 Q26.
 Is there any map of Leh Ladakh?

-The map also helps you get an idea of the fuel availability in the entire Ladakh region, road difficulty level along with which type of car you might need to cover a particular stretch (a bit outdated maybe), list of ATMs in Ladakh.
-You must note that though Black Diesel/Petrol is available in certain villages, the quality of such fuel is compromised and shall only be considered in worst-case scenarios.
+The map also helps you get an idea of the fuel availability in the entire Ladakh region, road difficulty level, and list of ATMs in Ladakh.
+You must note that though black diesel/petrol is available in certain villages, the quality of such fuel is compromised and shall only be considered in worst-case scenarios.
+Diskit now has a proper petrol pump, and a Tangste IndianOil pump opened in 2023 (34 km before Pangong).

 Q27.
 Can I cross Rohtang Pass on Tuesday?

-If you are traveling from Manali side to Rohtang Pass, you will not be allowed to travel on Manali – Rohtang Pass road.
+If you are traveling from Manali side to Rohtang Pass, you will not be allowed to travel on the Manali, Rohtang Pass road on Tuesdays.
 Also, the permit to cross Rohtang Pass will not be issued on Tuesday.
+Rohtang Pass remains closed every Tuesday for maintenance.

 Conclusion